rjseymour66/rjseymour66.github.io/content/en/docs/javascript/objects.md

 ---
-title: "Organization"
+title: "Objects and organization"
-# linkTitle: "CSS"
+linkTitle: "Objects"
-weight: 20
+weight: 15
 description: >
   Different ways to organize your JS code.
 ---